-Animal cafes have really taken off in Japan, and that really comes as no surprise as what could possibly be better than a cup of coffee with a cute little animal.
+Animal cafes have taken off in Japan, and that comes as no surprise as what could be better than a cup of coffee with a cute little animal.

 21. Take a lesson and become a true taiko drummer

-Taiko drumming literally looks as fun as it appears!
+Taiko drumming looks as fun as it appears!
 It is also quite the workout.
-Today taiko drum performers travel the world showing off their skills, and in Shibuya you can try it out for yourself and see for yourself what it takes to become a performer.
+Today taiko drum performers travel the world showing off their skills, and in Shibuya, you can try it out for yourself and see for yourself what it takes to become a performer.

 22. Discover a different (virtual) reality in Shibuya!

-While walking Shibuya’s streets can feel like a different reality in itself, you can literally enter another reality at Tyffonium Shibuya!
-At this ground-breaking venue you can experience two kinds of virtual reality, the ‘corridor’ which is a 30 minute horror attraction that costs 2,400 yen (tax included) and ‘fluctus’, a 20 minute fantasy world where you travel by ship (2,000 yen).
+While walking Shibuya’s streets can feel like a different reality in itself, you can enter another reality at Tyffonium Shibuya!
+At this ground-breaking venue, you can experience two kinds of virtual reality, the ‘corridor,’ which is a 30-minute horror attraction that costs 2,400 yen (tax included) and ‘fluctus,’ a 20-minute fantasy world where you travel by ship (2,000 yen).

-There aren’t many people who can say that they have experience a different reality while enjoying the special reality of Shibuya!
+There aren’t many people who can say that they have experienced a different reality while enjoying the extraordinary reality of Shibuya!

 Night-time Shibuya – one of the best areas for night larks!